-At New Park, we want our children to love Computing and aim to prepare them for the significant role that technology plays in our society today.
-We encourage the children to become independent and resilient learners who have ambitious, limitless goals and grow up wanting to be video game designers, web developers or computer programmers.
-Our Computing curriculum provides a progression of skills taught through high-quality and rich learning experiences which enable our children to participate effectively and safely in this digital world, and will prepare them for the opportunities, responsibilities and experiences of later life.
+the significant role that technology plays in our society todayWe want to encourage our children to become independent and resilient learners who have ambitious, limitless goals and grow up with the ability to use technology safely and ardently.
+Our computing curriculum provides a progression of skills taught through high-quality and rich learning experiences which enable our children to participate effectively and safely in this digital world, and will prepare them for the opportunities, responsibilities and experiences of later life.

 At New Park Primary, through the teaching of our computing lessons, we aim to ensure that all pupils:

 - Will become independent and resilient learners who have ambitious, limitless goals.

 - Make progress throughout their school life and are well prepared for the digital world beyond school.

 - Be confident in using a range of hardware and software and understand and apply the fundamental principles of computer science.

 - Use problem solving, logical thinking and self-evaluation skills they have learnt and apply these to the wider world

 - Are competent, confident, responsible and creative users of digital technology.